 Grace College is a community of Christians who are committed to God and to each other for the purpose of developing spiritual maturity, academic proficiency and personal growth.
 Individual commitment to Jesus Christ is the cornerstone for participation in the Grace community.
 In sharing this vision, we desire each member to bear the responsibility for his or her own spiritual growth and to support and encourage others in the community.
 Christians who choose to join the Grace community do so freely and willingly take upon themselves these community living standards.

 Growth Groups at Grace College are an important part of the spiritual life of each student.
 These are small groups of students from your residence hall who meet weekly for encouragement, Bible study and prayer.
 Each group is led by a Growth Group Leader (GGL), an upperclass student volunteer.
 GGLs are part of a floor leadership team that are chosen to help provide spiritual development for the students entrusted to them.

 Growth Groups provide an atmosphere of relationship, encouragement, accountability, and love both corporately and individually.

-This course will help students discover their God-given strengths, navigate through current college issues, and help the student better understand what makes a Christian liberal arts education valuable.
-It will also introduce students to the value of campus involvement and introduce students to prospective departments and faculty within the institution, assisting in the selection process of choosing a major and a career.
-This course is designed to make all students’ time at Grace the best experience possible.
+Designed to make all students’ time at Grace the best experience possible, this course will help students discover their God-given strengths, navigate through current college issues, and help the student better understand what makes a Christian liberal arts education valuable.
+It also introduces first year experience students to the value of campus involvement and to prospective departments and faculty within the institution, assisting in the selection process of choosing a major and a career.